Intrusive and Non-Intrusive Model Order Reduction for Airborne Contaminant Transport: Comparative Analysis and Uncertainty Quantification: Numerical Examples

 \subsubsection{PODG}

-Since the \gls{INS} problem is nonlinear, the \gls{PODG} approach is combined with the discrete empirical interpolation method~\citep{Chat.2010} for the convective term as described in the previous section.
+Since the \gls{INS} problem is nonlinear, the \gls{PODG} approach is combined with the discrete empirical interpolation method~\cite{Chat.2010} for the convective term as described in the previous section.
 The respective parameters for the \gls{ROM} can be found in Table~\ref{tab:Parameters_MOR}.
-Note that training and testing parameter values are sampled equidistantly throughout the parameter space.
-The implementation used in this study is based on the open-source tool~\emph{RBniCS}~\citep{rbnics,Rozza.2024}.
+Note that training and testing parameter values are sampled equidistantly throughout the parameter space to ensure uniform coverage of the parameter space.
+Yet, other sampling strategies can be found, for instance in~\cite{Quarteroni.2015}.
+The implementation used in this study is based on the open-source tool~\emph{RBniCS}~\cite{rbnics,Rozza.2024}.